raulpalmaa/Unscented_Kalman/README.md

-# Coupled Oscillator/Neuron Network Synchronization — Code Repository
+# Network inference with Unscented Kalman Filter (UKF)

 This repository contains the simulation and analysis code for two related papers on synchronization dynamics in small networks of coupled oscillators